davewalker5/FlightRecorder/README.md

 [![Language](https://img.shields.io/badge/database-SQLite-blue.svg)](https://github.com/davewalker5/FlightRecorder/)
 [![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/davewalker5/FlightRecorder)](https://github.com/davewalker5/FlightRecorder/)

+## About FlightRecorder

 FlightRecorder is a terminal-based application for recording aircraft sightings, written in Python 3 with SQLite for data storage.

+## Features

-It provides the following features:
+The application has the following features:

-- Entry of flight records consisting of:
+- Recording of sightings, with pre-population of data where possible to reduce data entry
+- Query the data by:
+  - Flight number
+  - Aircraft registration number
+  - Airline
+  - Route, defined by the point of embarkation and the destination

+Each sighting consists of the following data:

 - Flight details
   - Flight number
   - Embarkation airport
   - Destination
   - Airline
 - Aircraft details
   - Registration details
   - Manufacturer
   - Model
 - Sighting details
   - Date
   - Altitude when sighted
   - Location

 ## Getting Started